ConnectedLib/connectedlib10/modules/partnerships/index.md

 ## Module Overview

-<p class="summary">In this module, <b>Community Mapping</b>, you will get to know your teens, your neighborhood, and the community assets that can help you create connected learning experiences in your library.</p>
+<p class="summary">In this module, you will learn how to expand your programs, your resources, and your audience by partnering with people and organizations in the community.</p>

 ### Learning Objectives For This Module